CristianBuca/The-Aunans/README.md

 -- screenshot --

-For ease of navigation on mobile devices especially, the navbar is fixed at the top of the screen and includes a button that enables application submission which is tied to the user stories **6, 10, 11**
+For ease of navigation on mobile devices especially, the navbar is fixed at the top of the screen and includes a button that enables application submission which is tied to the user stories **6, 10, 11**.

+### **Footer**

+-- screenshot --

+The footer includes links to the guild's social media platforms and satisfies user story **7**.
 ## **Technologies Used**

 * **HTML5**